Are you getting your payroll right?

 - Do you have employee timesheets that are easy to understand and translate?

-- Do you use an electronic payroll system such as MYOB or Xero?
+- Do you use an electronic payroll system such as Xero?

 - Do you transfer funds directly to your employee’s bank accounts?